-• Biology 144 or 154 and a final mark of at least 40% in the remaining Biology module Home department: Botany and Zoology
+Method of assessment: Flexible assessment Prerequisite pass module: Biology 144 or 154 and a final mark of at least 40% in the remaining Biology module

 254 (16) Vertebrate life (3L, 3P)

 The vertebrate story: where they originated, present diversity, how they evolved, what they do and how they work.
 Topics include characteristic features of vertebrates and their body plans; the broad pattern of the evolutionary relationships of vertebrates; ontogeny of vertebrates and the evolutionary implications of developmental mechanisms; basic anatomy, physiology and evolution of vertebrate organ systems; reproductive biology and strategies: sex determination; hormonal control; seasonal cycles; evolution of viviparity; thermo-energetics; water balance, osmoregulation and excretion; surviving in extreme environments.
 This module includes practical sessions/workshops and a research project with data collected in the laboratory or during a field excursion.